ykskb/phrag/README.md

 ![main](https://github.com/ykskb/phrag/actions/workflows/test.yml/badge.svg)

-Phrag creates a GraphQL handler from a RDBMS connection with an idea that DB schema with primary/foreign keys can sufficiently represent data models/relationships for GraphQL.
+Phrag creates a GraphQL handler of CRUD operations from a RDBMS connection, using schema data such as tables, columns, and primary / foreign keys.

-Tables become queryable as root objects containing nested objects of relationships.
+All tables become queryable as root objects containing nested objects of `has-one` / `has-many` relationships.
 Mutations (`create`, `update` and `delete`) are also created per tables with primary keys as their identifiers.

-Phrag also allows custom functions to be configured before & after DB accesses per resource operations.
-It makes GraphQL more practical with things like access control and event firing per resource queries/mutations.
+In addition, Phrag comes with an interceptor capability to control behaviors of GraphQL.
+Custom functions can be configured before & after DB accesses per GraphQL operations, which can make GraphQL more practical with things like access control and event firing per resource queries/mutations.

 ### Features:

 - CRUD operations (`query` and `create`/`update`/`delete` mutations) created per resource with [Lacinia](https://github.com/walmartlabs/lacinia).

-- `One-to-one`, `one-to-many`, `many-to-many` and `circular many-to-many` relationships supported as nested query objects.
+- `One-to-one`, `one-to-many` and `many-to-many` relationships supported as nested query objects.

 - Data loader (query batching) to avoid N+1 problem for nested queries, leveraging [superlifter](https://github.com/seancorfield/honeysql) and [Urania](https://github.com/funcool/urania)